MyRandomShit/tech-progression/short_stories/05_the_invisible_wall.md

 Maybe they'd never be normal.
 Maybe they'd never feel safe.
 But they were still human.
 Still capable of connection.
 Still alive.

 That was something.

 ---

+**Marcus Wei**

+On Monday, Marcus received his next assignment.

+*"Mission 47: Chicago Dead Zone.
+Objective: Survey pharmaceutical manufacturing facilities.
+Retrieve intact medication stockpiles.
+Duration: 6 hours.
+Compensation: $180,000.
+Departure: 0600 Thursday."*

+He stared at the notification.

+Mission 47.
+He'd completed 46 missions in three years.
+Average life expectancy: four years, or about 50 missions.

+He was running out of time.

+Marcus thought about David.
+Scavenging medical supplies for sick kids.
+Carriers dying in Mumbai from their own virus.
+280 dead.
+More every day.

+He thought about his sister.
+Cancer.
+Treatments costing tens of thousands.
+Money he earned by walking through dead cities in a plastic bubble.

+*High risk.
+High reward.*

+But for what?

+Marcus opened a secure message channel.
+Typed carefully.

+*"Dr. Kim.
+Requesting transfer to humanitarian mission program.
+Explorer-escort for carrier aid deliveries.
+Will accept reduced compensation."*

+He hit send before he could second-guess himself.

+The reply came within an hour.

+*"Wei.
+Humanitarian missions are lower pay ($85K), higher risk (carrier exposure), and considered 'soft' by GBSC.
+Career trajectory concerns.
+Are you sure?"*

+Marcus typed back:

+*"Yes."*

+Three minutes later:

+*"Request approved.
+First mission next month.
+Svalbard Safe Haven supply run.
+You'll escort medical supplies into carrier settlements.
+Brief  carriers on medical procedures.
+Zero contact protocols strictly enforced.
+Welcome to humanitarian corps. -Kim"*

+Marcus leaned back.

+$85,000 per mission instead of $180,000.
+His sister's treatments would take longer to fund.
+He'd have to work more missions.
+More risk.

+But maybe David's kids would get the medical supplies they needed.

+Maybe that was worth something.

+---